High-paying remote jobs are real.

 Work that gives people flexibility, honest terms, strong pay, or a real path forward.

-That matters because high-paying remote work should not be reserved for people who know how to decode bad listings.
+That matters because high-paying remote work should not be reserved for people who know how to decode unclear listings.

 A strong remote job should be clear enough for serious candidates to judge before they apply.